D4C1891/Admin-Dashboard/README.md

 This is a project I am undertaking as part of The Odin Project.
 This project shows that I have a intermediate level of knowledge on HTML and CSS, as well as CSS Grid, and Flexbox.
+I attempted to imitate the design-layout that The Odin Project gave as a example.
+It is not perfect, but I am satisfied with the way the website turned out, and eager to continue improving my web-design skills.